astrohart/MFR/MFR.FileSystem.Enumerators/README.md

-This method only returns those files in the top level of the folder whose fully-qualified pathname is specified for the `path` parameter's value.
+This method only returns those folders in the top level of the folder whose fully-qualified pathname is specified for the `path` parameter's value.